Enhancing chaos in multistability regions of Duffing map for an asymmetric image encryption algorithm: The Duffing model

 \subsection{Self-excited chaotic attractor}

-To investigate the dynamical behavior of map~\eqref{1}, the Lyapunov exponents (LE) are depicted in Figure~\ref{fig:lyapunov1} for the initial conditions $ (0.25, 0.77) $.
-As can be seen in this figure, the map~\eqref{1} exhibits two different behaviors in which it shows chaotic behavior when the largest Lyapunov exponent (LLE) is greater zero.
-Meanwhile, the periodic behavior is appeared when LLE is less than or equal to zero.
-Figure~\ref{fig:phase2} demonstrates the chaotic behaviors of the Duffing map when the parameters are set as $ \beta=0.2 $ and $ \alpha=2.75 $.
-Furthermore, since the map~\eqref{1} has one unstable equilibrium point for the parameters $ \beta=0.2 $ and $ \alpha=2.75 $, hence the generated chaotic attractor in Figure~\ref{fig:phase2} is self-excited \cite{natiq2018self}.
+To investigate the dynamical behaviors of the map~\eqref{1}, we calculate the Lyapunov exponents (LE) as depicted in Figure~\ref{fig:lyapunov1} corresponding to the initial conditions $ (0.25, 0.77) $.
+It is seen that the map~\eqref{1} exhibits two different behaviors in one of which it exhibits chaos where the largest Lyapunov exponent (LLE) is positive, and in the other it shows periodic behaviors with LLE is zero or negative.
+Figure~\ref{fig:phase2} demonstrates the chaotic behaviors of the Duffing map corresponding to the parameters $ \alpha=2.75 $ and $ \beta=0.2 $.
+Furthermore, since the map~\eqref{1} has one unstable equilibrium point corresponding to a different set of parameters $ \alpha=2.75 $ and $ \beta=0.2 $, the chaotic attractor in Figure~\ref{fig:phase2} is self-excited \cite{natiq2018self}.